ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/azure-pipelines-cicd/readme.md

   displayName: 'Extra ARM - Blank ADF Service'
   enabled: true

-# Step 2b: Find other adf files, which will deploy pipelines, datasets and so on  in a folder adf_publish and copy them into the artifact folder
+# Step 2b: Find other ADF files, which will deploy pipelines, datasets and so on  in a folder adf_publish and copy them into the artifact folder
 - task: CopyFiles@2
   inputs:
     SourceFolder: '$(Pipeline.Workspace)\src'